alina-nek/alina-nek/README.md

     Hey everyone 🙋🏻‍♀️
   </h1>
 </div>
-:woman_technologist: About Me:

-I am data analyst.
+:woman_technologist: I am data analyst

 - :briefcase: Currently working as Senior analyst in the field of transport and infrastructures.